wireapp/wire-server-deploy/offline/wiab-staging.md

 ## Ensure secondary ansible inventory for VMs

 Now you should have 7 VMs running on your `adminhost`.
 If you have used the ansible playbook, you should also have a directory `/home/ansible_user/wire-server-deploy` with all resources required for further deployment.
-If you didn't use the above playbook, download the `wire-server-deploy` artifact shared by Wire support and unarchieve (tar tgz) it.
+If you didn't use the above playbook, download the `wire-server-deploy` artifact shared by Wire support and extract it with tar.

 Ensure the inventory file `ansible/inventory/offline/inventory.yml` in the directory `/home/ansible_user/wire-server-deploy` contains values corresponding to your VMs.
 If you have already used the [Ansible playbook above](#getting-started-with-ansible-playbook) to set up VMs, this file should have been prepared for you.